Best Smart Thermostats that Don't Require a C Wire Android Central 2021

-Many thermostats require a C wire ("common" wire) to power it due to their LED displays and Wi-Fi-powered advanced functions, leading homeowners with older heating systems to look for smart thermostats without a C wire requirement.
-If you don't already have a C wire in your system, these smart thermostats use separate power sources or adapters that let you monitor your home climate without having to rewire your home.
+Many of the best smart thermostats require a C wire ("common" wire) to power it due to their LED displays and Wi-Fi-powered advanced functions, leading homeowners with older heating systems to look for smart thermostats without a C wire requirement.
+If you don't already have a C wire in your system, these smart thermostats use separate power sources or adapters that let you monitor your home climate without having to hire a professional to rewire your home.

 - Simple and straightforward: Nest Thermostat E

 - Some rewiring required: ecobee SmartThermostat (5th Gen)

 - For high/line voltage systems: Mysa Smart Thermostat

 - Proceed with caution...: Nest Learning Thermostat (3rd Gen)